AnnaKu32/thm-rooms/Investigating-Windows/README.md

 ### What tool was used to get Windows passwords?
 ![image](https://github.com/user-attachments/assets/901e1232-3acd-4799-96f9-879823cd14b7)

 `lsass.exe` is only created once at boot under normal conditions.
-If it appears multiple times or is spawned by another process it suggests tool like Mimikatz or Procdump attempted to access or dump LSASS, potentially by creating a new process targeting lsass.exe, or even duplicating it.
+If it appears multiple times or is spawned by another process, it suggests tools like Mimikatz or Procdump attempted to access or dump LSASS, potentially by creating a new process targeting lsass.exe or even duplicating it.
 <pre>Mimikatz</pre>

 <span style="line-height:0.5;">&nbsp;</span>

-### What was the attackers external control and command servers IP?
+### What was the attacker's external control and command server's IP?
-Go to Local Disk(C:) > Windows > System32 > drivers > etc
+Go to Local Disk (C:) > Windows > System32 > drivers > etc

 ![image](https://github.com/user-attachments/assets/238446bb-8d8f-42cb-a55c-22814687bc05)
 ![image](https://github.com/user-attachments/assets/97e7062e-d460-4d5c-882f-06f425e14fe2)